Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Periodic FIFO principle

-The periodic FIFO principle values and manages inventories at the end of a specific period.
-For this purpose, an inventory date is defined at which the current stock level is determined.
+The periodic FIFO principle evaluates and manages inventory at the end of a defined period.
+A specific inventory date is set to determine the current stock level.

-Another task of the periodic FIFO principle is to compare the current stock level with that of the previous inventory.
-In this way, companies can see the consumption that has occurred in the previous interval.
+Another task of the periodic FIFO principle is to compare the current stock with that of the previous inventory.
+This shows companies the consumption that occurred during the last interval.

 • Supports constant stock levels:

-With the permanent FIFO principle, stock levels are always updated as soon as goods are put into and taken out of storage.
-To achieve this, companies record stock movements and update the stock in real time.
-This enables companies to maintain an up-to-date overview of stock levels and specify the stock value.
+With the perpetual FIFO principle, inventory is updated whenever goods are received or issued.
+To achieve this, companies record all stock movements and update inventory in real time.
+This enables them to maintain an accurate overview of current stock levels and determine the exact value of their inventory.

 • Supports fluctuating stock levels:

-The permanent FIFO principle is mainly used by companies that have a high order volume and whose stock levels fluctuate greatly.
-Stock movements must be documented in detail.
-To do this, companies need a suitable inventory management system.
+The perpetual FIFO principle is mainly used by companies with high order volumes and strongly fluctuating inventory levels.
+Stock movements must be documented in detail, requiring a suitable inventory management system.

 Mockup of Yaveon Papers

-Book consumption according to FIFO with Yaveon 365 automatically.
+Automatically post consumption according to FIFO with Yaveon 365

-It is important that your raw materials and goods are used before they go bad in order to remain profitable.
-Yaveon 365 gives you the impetus to do this.
+Making sure your raw materials and goods are used before they expire is essential to remain profitable.
+Yaveon 365 provides the triggers to make this happen.

 What is LIFO, LOFO and HIFO?

-LIFO, LOFO and HIFO are further warehouse strategies.
+LIFO, LOFO and HIFO are additional inventory strategies.

 • HIFO "Highest In - First Out": HIFO follows the principle that the most expensive goods leave the warehouse first.

 LIFO is used when companies are affected by inflation.
-LIFO ensures that the latest goods are sold first.
+LIFO ensures that the newest goods are sold first.
 This reduces taxation and can increase net income.
-LIFO is mostly used by companies in the retail and manufacturing sectors.
+Companies in retail and manufacturing often rely on LIFO.

-FIFO is particularly popular in companies whose products have expiration dates, such as electronics.
-The oldest product must be sold first to avoid waste and ensure safety and quality.
+FIFO is particularly popular with companies whose products have expiration dates, such as electronics.
+The oldest product must be sold first to avoid waste and to ensure both safety and quality.

 Warehouse management with Yaveon 365 ERP

-While FIFO is a common warehouse strategy, many companies prefer FEFO (First Expired, First Out), especially in industries with perishable goods.
-The Yaveon 365 industry-specific ERP is the ideal solution for efficiently implementing the FEFO principle to ensure product quality and safety.
+While FIFO is a common inventory strategy, many companies prefer FEFO (First Expired, First Out), especially in industries with perishable goods.
+The industry-specific ERP Yaveon 365 is the ideal solution to implement the FEFO principle efficiently and ensure both product quality and safety.

-• Shelf life and expiry control: The software can be used to define rules for the consumption and dispatch of goods depending on the minimum and remaining shelf life.
-This ensures that expiring goods are identified and used in good time, avoiding the risk of expired products in the warehouse.
+• Shelf life and expiry control: With the software, rules can be defined for the consumption and shipping of goods based on minimum shelf life and remaining shelf life.
+This ensures that products approaching expiration are identified and used in time, preventing expired goods from remaining in stock.

 • Batch management: Yaveon 365 enables detailed management and tracking of batches.
-Each batch is assigned an expiry date, which forms the basis for the FEFO strategy.
+Each batch is assigned an expiration date, forming the foundation for the FEFO strategy.

 • Automated warehouse processes: The system can implement automated warehouse processes that ensure products with the earliest expiration date are picked and shipped first.
-This minimizes the risk of expired products in the warehouse.
+This minimizes the risk of expired products in stock.

-• Mobile scanning and real-time data: By supporting mobile scanning solutions, employees in the warehouse can check expiry dates in real time and ensure that the FEFO strategy is adhered to.
+• Mobile scanning and real-time data: With mobile scanning solutions, warehouse employees can check expiration dates in real time and ensure consistent compliance with the FEFO strategy.

 To the solution